Anything.

 If they downloaded and installed anything, you need to assume they installed malware.

-Here’s where things gets difficult.
+Here’s where things get difficult.

-Perhaps a sleight-of-hand move while they’re confusing you with the Event Viewer allowed them to run a program and set up a malicious back-door connection.
+Perhaps a sleight-of-hand move while they’re confusing you with the Event Viewer allowed them to run a program and set up a malicious backdoor connection.
 Perhaps the type of remote connection they set up allowed them to bypass your firewall.
 Perhaps this back door will keep running after you’ve hung up, allowing them access any time in the future.

-Perhaps, perhaps, perhaps…
+Perhaps, perhaps, perhaps.

 Assume you’re infected